kamijoan/The-AIsaac-of-Isaac/README.md

 And probably CUDA installed and compatible.

-The lua mod require the game to be launched with --luadebug
+The lua mod requires the game to be launched with --luadebug

 Either in the steam launch option or in a windows shortcut, and such.